 ENGLAND MEXICO

-In the case of split payments, one part done by SCO's warrant and another part by the department’s check, departments will:
+In the case of split payments, one part done by SCO's warrant and another part by the agency/’s/department’s check, agencies/departments will:

 1. Clip the check to the back of the remittance advice accompanying the claim schedule.
 The check will be mailed with the warrant by SCO.